Arvindcool2022/Arvindcool2022/README.md

-👋 Hello, I'm @Arvindcool2022.

-👀 I specialize in React Development.

-🌱 Currently, I'm expanding my skill set by diving into Framer Motion.

-💞️ If you're interested in collaboration, feel free to reach out.

-📫 You can contact me at arvindcool2022@gmail.com.
+Hi, I'm Arvind.
+I'm a React developer and I'm currently learning to use Framer Motion to create interactive animations for React applications.
+I'm interested in collaborating on React projects.
+Hit me up if you're interested!